svandenhoek/vibe/app/README.md

 1. Run `mvn clean install` from the `app` directory in the git repository.

-You can now use `target/vibe-with-dependencies.jar`.
+You can now use `target/vibe-<version>-with-dependencies.jar`.

+A local docker image can also be created through running `mvn dockerfile:build` afterwards.

 ## Run unit-tests